Skip to main content

 • Hamming Distance

-Manhattan Distance is a heuristic function that estimates the cost of the cheapest path from the current state to the goal state.
+Manhattan Distance estimates the cost of the cheapest path from the current state to the goal state.
 It does this by summing the distances of each tile from its goal position.
 The distance of a tile is the sum of the horizontal and vertical distances between the tile and its goal position.

 def manhattanDistance(puzzle):